What's On

 Northern Rivers NSW

-Ok, while it's not technically in Sydney—Grafton is the jacaranda capital of NSW.
-If you're up for the seven-hour road trip up the east coast, Grafton hosts an annual Jacaranda festival where the whole town turns purple in celebration of the famous tree.
+jacaranda trees in bloomWhile it's not technically in Sydney—Grafton is the jacaranda capital of NSW.
+If you're up for a road trip up the East Coast, Grafton hosts an annual Jacaranda festival when the whole town turns purple in celebration of the famous tree.

 And if you're after more flowers, why not try these flower-filled walks in and around Sydney